-Drinking beer, spirits and wine in moderation is associated with better health and greater longevity than either abstaining from it or abusing it.
+Drinking beer, spirits and wine in moderation is associated with better health and longer life.
+That is in comparison with either abstaining from it or abusing it.

-Raising taxes on alcohol doesn’t reduce its abuse nor does it reduce underage drinking.
+Raising taxes on alcohol doesn’t reduce its abuse.
+Nor does it reduce underage drinking.
 Underage drinkers generally get most of their supply from others and don’t pay for it.
-Research repeatedly demonstrates this.
+Research repeatedly shows this.

-Differences in alcohol taxes between states or localities often leads consumers to cross state or county lines.
-This benefits places with lower taxes.
+Differences in alcohol taxes between states or localities often lead consumers to cross state or county lines.
+This benefits those places with lower taxes.
 Also, people often buy other products.
 This magnifies the economic benefits to lower tax areas.

-People in dry areas can drink alcohol if they wish, they simply can’t legally purchase alcoholic beverages in such places.
+People in dry areas can drink alcohol if they wish.
+They simply can’t legally purchase alcoholic beverages in such places.
 Therefore, the question for voters in dry areas isn’t whether or not people will drink there.
-It’s who will get the profits, taxes and other economic benefits.
+Instead, it’s who will get the profits, employment, taxes and other economic benefits.

-Jackson County in Alabama remains dry but three of its cities permit alcohol sales under the state’s local option law.
-Recently the county decided to tax alcohol sales within the three wet cities.
-However, the Alabama Attorney General’s office has issued a ruling that only wet counties can tax alcohol sales.
+Jackson County in Alabama remains dry.
+But three of its cities permit alcohol sales under the state’s local option law.
+Then the county decided to tax alcohol sales within the three wet cities.
+However, the Alabama Attorney General ruled that only wet counties can tax alcohol sales.
 By remaining dry the county must forego the economic benefits of the alcohol sales.

 At the extreme are places that don’t sell alcohol at any price.
 That is, areas of prohibition.
 This leads to the existence of oases that exist because they sell (or sold) alcohol.
 For example, South of the Border in South Carolina.
 Or Impact, Texas.
 Or White Clay, Nebraska.

 Effects of Tax Differences